 Being aware of our effort is the nature of the Yin practice.
 Mindfully allowing gravity and the breath to allow us to go deeper into the pose, instead of making it a wrestling match with our bodies!

 To understand how Yin Yoga differs from a traditional yoga practice, click here.

 The Frog Pose is especially difficult to me, as you can tell in the photos below.
 I resist doing this pose as much and I can, which is precisely why I need to do it!

 The mindful Yin practice of this pose works deeply into the hips, the shoulders and even into the lower back.
-This is a mild backbend in the full expression of the pose, however, because my goins are so tight, I don't get much lower back compression!
+This is a mild back-bend in the full expression of the pose, however, because my groins are so tight, I don't get much lower back compression!
 (Refer to 2nd photo below).